v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

 .. warning::

-    Note that the :code:`remote` in above APIs means the blob will be transferred using TCP network.
+    Note that the :code:`remote` in the above APIs means the blob will be transferred using TCP network.
 For large blobs, it implies a significant cost of time.

 .. code:: python